hbmartin/ios-podcast-player-comparison/README.md

 🔔 As of July 18, 2024, this is simply copied over from [Podlove's Matrix](https://docs.google.com/spreadsheets/d/1c2L14UVH1xtN4iDG4awheLbMgPCQgaKEamUauWs1gps/edit?gid=0#gid=0) and may be outdated.

-🚨 Many features of Overcast have been removed in the latest release which is not yet documented here.
+🚨 Many features of Overcast have been removed in the latest release which are only partially documented here.

-Work is ongoing to update this document, you are welcome to help edit this!

-See the [articles](#articles-and-references) section for links to descriptions and screenshots.
+Please help keep this updated by [leaving a comment](https://github.com/hbmartin/ios-podcast-player-comparison/issues) or by [editing this doc](https://github.com/hbmartin/ios-podcast-player-comparison/edit/main/README.md)!

 * [Chapters and Notes](#chapters-and-notes)
 * [Playback and Playlists](#playback-and-playlists)